This is the multi-page printable view of this section. Click here to print.

 Tag

-Certificate Manager list page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+On the Certificate Manager List page, you can view the tag information of the selected resource and add, modify, or delete it.

 | Category | Detailed description |